 In response to complaints from park neighbors, the Huntington Board issued the following rule reminder letter on January 12, 2022.
 Residents and resident guests using the park are expected to abide by the park rules at all times and to be good neighbors.

 Failure to abide by the rules may result in suspension of park privileges.
 The suspension process is set forth below.

-If you are a Huntington resident and would like a release form to obtain a Key Card for the Park, please contact our Community Manager, Nicolas Gambino.
-See Contact Information page on this website.
-Thank you!
+If you are a Huntington resident and would like a release form to obtain a Key Card for the Park, please contact our Community Manager.
+The contact information is on the Welcome page of this website.

 2014 PARK CORRESPONDENCE

 After years of informal operation, an increasing number of visitors and dog walkers from outside the neighborhood required the installation of access control and a formal approach to the operation of the park in 2014.
 Here is some background on that transition.

 Updates – For the latest information on the Huntington park please go to our home page. hppoc.org

 Huntington Park Rules: For a copy of the Huntington Park rules and release form, please contact the HPPOC Office at email@example.com